Principles underlying financial statement reporting and notes

 Derivative financial instruments

-Derivative financial instruments are measured and disclosed in the balance sheet at their fair value.
+Derivative financial instruments are measured and reported on the balance sheet at their fair value.
 The fair value is determined on the basis of stock-exchange quotations or option pricing models.
-Realised and unrealized gains and losses are taken to income.
+Realised and unrealised gains and losses are taken to income.

 VP Bank Group deploys the following derivatives both for trading and hedging purposes.
 They may be sub-divided into the following categories: